 The NMVTRC has been calling for the modernisation of related laws across Australia since 2012 to remove ambiguities and gaps, and deal more effectively with enduring non-compliance.
-In response, the New South Wales Government introduced new legislation requiring persons dealing in scrap metal to register with New South Wales Police.
+In response, the NSW Government introduced legislation in 2017 requiring persons dealing in scrap metal to register with NSW Police.
 The Scrap Metal Industry Act also bans cash transactions and imposes a range of obligations on participants to maintain certain records and report suspicious activity.
 Other features include:

-- · a prohibition on buying vehicles with no or obscured identity; - · broad powers of police entry without a warrant; and - flexible penalties for non-compliance including provision for short term and long term closure orders.
+- a prohibition on buying vehicles with no or obscured identity; - · broad powers of police entry without a warrant; and - flexible penalties for non-compliance including provision for short term and long term closure orders.

-The NMVTRC's preference is for other jurisdictions to replicate the New South Wales model in precisely the same form, i.e. as a standalone crime prevention initiative that is not burdened by the significant deficiencies of existing second-hand trading and LMCT laws.
+The NMVTRC's preference is for other jurisdictions to replicate the NSW model in precisely the same form, i.e. as a standalone crime prevention initiative that is not burdened by the significant deficiencies of existing second-hand trading and LMCT laws.

-In May, however, the Victorian Government also announced that it would amend its second-hand dealing laws to adopt key elements of the New South Wales approach, including a ban on cash payments and trading in de-identified vehicles.
-Unfortunately, the powers granted to police in terms of entry, search and seizure powers do not appear optimal compared to New South Wales.
+In May 2017, however, the Victorian Government also announced that it would amend its second-hand dealing laws to adopt key elements of the NSW approach, including a ban on cash payments and trading in de-identified vehicles.

-While the New South Wales and now Victorian reforms represent major steps forward, similar vulnerabilities exist in all the remaining states and territories with like reform required to close off gaps that allow some activity to go unregulated and equip regulators with a better 'tool-kit' to deal with serial non-compliance.
+While the NSW and now Victorian reforms represent major steps forward, similar vulnerabilities exist in all the remaining states and territories with like reform required to close off gaps that allow some activity to go unregulated and equip regulators with a better 'tool-kit' to deal with serial non-compliance.